ESobi

-eSobi is an integrated desktop-based information management tool and a standalone news aggregator delivered with worldwide Acer computers. eSobi is a shareware application and the full version of eSobi consists of four functions: (1) an RSS reader, (2) a podcast receiver, (3) a meta-search engine, and (4) a data library.
+eSobi was an integrated desktop-based information management tool and a standalone news aggregator that used to be delivered with worldwide Acer computers. eSobi was a shareware application and the full version of eSobi consisted of four functions: (1) an RSS reader, (2) a podcast receiver, (3) a meta-search engine, and (4) a data library.

-eSobi supports both 32-bit and 64-bit Windows 7 and Windows Vista, as well as Windows XP.
+eSobi supported both 32-bit and 64-bit Windows 7 and Windows Vista, as well as Windows XP.

 History

 eSobi was first developed by esobi Inc. of Taipei, Taiwan in 2006 for Windows computers.
 It started out as the very first in the market to combine an RSS reader, a meta-search engine, and a scrapbook all in one application, aiming to ease information overload of the Web.
 Recent updates (September 2009) added a podcast receiver and features a new UI design.

-Since 2008, Acer has bundled the simpler version of eSobi on its computers, including the popular netbook Acer Aspire One.
-This version of eSobi includes only the RSS reader and data library; both are free with the purchase of Acer computers. eSobi is also the software partner of Transcend Information, Inc. and the 90-day trial version is delivered with selected Transcend's JetFlash USB flash drives.
+Since 2008, Acer had bundled the simpler version of eSobi on its computers, including the popular netbook Acer Aspire One.
+This version of eSobi included only the RSS reader and data library; both are free with the purchase of Acer computers. eSobi used to also be the software partner of Transcend Information, Inc. and the 90-day trial version used to be delivered with selected Transcend's JetFlash USB flash drives.

-eSobi for Windows Mobile and Android platforms are also available.
+eSobi for Windows Mobile and Android platforms used to also be available.